kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 #### Presence of the server

 An adversary might replay the server's certificate to an unsuspecting client.
-This would eventually be foiled by the server's Finished message, but the client will have already transmitted data at that point.
+This would eventually be foiled by the server's `Finished` message, but the client will have already transmitted data at that point.
 That data **is encrypted under a key only the legitimate server can obtain**, so its confidentiality is ensured.
 But until the client receives the handshake completion messages from the server, the client can not be sure if the legitimate server was ever present in the handshake.

 This is not different from _truncation attacks_ already possible in TLS 1.3 or any other encrypted transport protocol, however.
 An application must be prepared to deal with interrupted/unsuccesful transmissions.
-An adversay can always simply cut a network connection at an opportune time.
+An adversary can always simply cut a network connection at an opportune time.
 This is why it is important for TLS implementations to carefully handle the record layer protections against truncation attacks: this is no different for KEMTLS.

 #### Choices of ciphersuites